qorix-group/process_description/process/process_areas/problem_resolution/problem_resolution_concept.rst

 Creation of the Problem Report
 ==============================

-Use the :ref:`Problem Report Template <prm_templates>` to create the Problem Report.
+Use the content :ref:`Problem Report Template <prm_templates>` to create the Problem Report.

 In case safety or security is affected, in addition the impact analysis template : :ref:`Impact Analysis Template <chm_impact_analysis_templates>`  can be used to detail out the impact on safety/security as part of the description.

+(needs to be updated)

 .. _prm_analysis:

-Anaylsis of the Problem Report
+Analysis of the Problem Report
 ==============================

 Based on the analysis results decision about the acceptance or rejection must be taken